ecn310/course-project-taxes-tariffs/Paper_Summaries.md

 - **Theories**: "Analysts grounded in the traditions of American politics credited tariff outcomes to domestic political pressures. on the other half, analysists attributed tariff policy to pursuits of nationsal interest in an anarchic world economy."

-Waglé, Swarnim.
+3. Waglé, Swarnim.
 "Coordinating tax reforms in the poorest countries: Can lost tariffs be recouped?."
 World Bank Policy Research Working Paper 5919 (2011).

 https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1974850

-Ho, Thuy Tien, Xuan Hang Tran, and Quang Khai Nguyen.
+4. Ho, Thuy Tien, Xuan Hang Tran, and Quang Khai Nguyen.
 "Tax revenue-economic growth relationship and the role of trade openness in developing countries."
-Cogent Business & Management 10.2 (2023): 2213959.
+Cogent Business & Management 10(2) (2023)

 https://www.tandfonline.com/doi/full/10.1080/23311975.2023.2213959

-Karimi, Mohammad, et al. "The impact of trade liberalization on tax structure in developing countries."
+5. Karimi, Mohammad, et al. "The impact of trade liberalization on tax structure in developing countries."
 Procedia Economics and Finance 36 (2016): 274-282.

 https://www.sciencedirect.com/science/article/pii/S2212567116300387

-by saturday: 2 causal diagrams for first 2 papers -- 3rd, 4th, 5th paper citations
+by saturday: 2 causal diagrams for first 2 papers
-4th and 5th --> use google scholar cited feature to find the papers